Serge Ivanoff: Biography

+He met several notable figures of the period.
+His work as an illustrator allowed him to pursue personal artistic interests, exploring classical themes through mythological scenes, genre paintings, and still lifes.

 In 1937, L'Illustration asked Serge Ivanoff to do a painting report illustrating the interiors of the Vatican.
 This trip was an important turning point for him for several reasons.

 First of all, the familiarization with the great masters of the past of the Italian school, then the beginning of a career as a portraitist of prelates of the Catholic Church.

 In Rome the artist made the decisive encounter with Vyacheslav Ivanov, a major figure of the Silver Age.
 The philosopher made him aware of his intimate creative power, which would later allow him to deepen his personal path.

 After the Second World War, he developed his international career in Brazil and then in Argentina.
 The South American continent inspires his style with greater freedom of touch and boldness in color.